HarshPanchal01/Harsh-Portfolio/README.md

 ### Tech Stack
 - Static site powered by HTML5, modern CSS, and a touch of vanilla JavaScript.
-- Responsive layout optimized for desktop and mobile, using the Montserrat typeface from Google Fonts.
+- Responsive layout optimized for desktop and mobile, using the Roboto typeface from Google Fonts.
 - Sticky navigation, icon links, and smooth scroll affordances for a polished browsing experience.

 ### Local Development